aws-samples/eb-java-scorekeep/README.md

 The project shows the use of Spring, Angular, nginx, the AWS SDK for Java, DynamoDB, Gradle, CORS, and Elastic Beanstalk features that let you run both components on the same EC2 instance, create required DynamoDB tables as part of the Elastic Beanstalk environment, and build the API from source on-instance during deployment.

+Use the procedures in the following sections to run the project on AWS Elastic Beanstalk and configure it for local testing and development.

 ## Create an AWS Elastic Beanstalk environment
 Create a Java 8 SE environment in Elastic Beanstalk to host the application.